PriyaBasker/Interact_with_music_api/README.md

 * css is extracted from www.w3schools.com/w3css/ and used in this sample
 * Generated plots are saved as images and displayed in dashboard
 * Functions are made generic as much as possible and modularised

+## Performance improvement

+#### Request library
+Api Calls were really slow especially lyrics api.
+Requests  has one major drawback: it is synchronous.
+Calling requests.get("http://example.org") blocks the program until the HTTP server replies completely.
+With limit of 20 lyrics using  `request.get()` method  it took between **20-25 secs** .

+#### asyncio and aiohttp
+Starting with version 3.5, Python offers asynchronicity as its core using asyncio.
+The aiohttp library provides an asynchronous HTTP client built on top of asyncio.
+This library allows sending requests in series but without waiting for the first reply to come back before sending the new one.
+In contrast to HTTP pipelining, aiohttp sends the requests over multiple connections in parallel, avoiding the ordering issue explained earlier asyncio is often a perfect fit for IO-bound and high-level structured network code.
+With limit of 20 lyrics using  `asyncio and aiohttp` method  it took between **6-9 secs** .

 ## Types of plots in dashboard
 * Statics